stepminer/caribbean-vaccination/README.md

 # caribbean-vaccination
 Caribbean Vaccination Coverage Shiny App
 This Shiny app visualizes the vaccination coverage rates in various Caribbean countries over time.
 Users can explore data for different vaccines or select all vaccines for a specific country.
 The app is built using the R Shiny framework and the tidyverse suite for data manipulation and visualization.
+Visit the live version: https://stepminer.shinyapps.io/caribbean_vaccination/

 Features
 Select from 16 Caribbean countries, including Haiti, Cuba, Dominican Republic, Jamaica, etc.